 Mizuno makes some great irons, but some golfers reach a point where they decide a hybrid better suits their game.
 Have no fear.
 The Mizuno MX-700 Hybrid Utility best golf irons are here to meet those needs.

 Each of the four options in the series of Mizuno MX-700 Hybrid Utility Clubs has a “hot metal” steel face plasma-welded to the stainless steel body.
 This design results in a higher COR and longer, more accurate golf shots.
 The low and deep center of gravity produces better launch angles for the appropriate trajectory, thanks to the Mizuno “Drop Down Crown” design.

-There are four different Mizuno MX-700 Hybrid Utility best golf irons, the 17, 20, 23 and 26.
+- There are four different Mizuno MX-700 Hybrid Utility best golf irons, the 17, 20, 23 and 26.
 Each comes with the Mizuno Exsar HS4 shaft, which is designed specifically to suit hybrids, standard.
-They are also available in stiff, regular, light and ladies flex options, and by the time all of this customization is done it’s hard to find a bad shot in the bag.
+They are also available in stiff, regular, light and ladies to flex options, and by the time all of this customization is done it’s hard to find a bad shot in the bag.